How to Treat PTSD: Understanding Post-Traumatic Stress Disorder Symptoms

 You have also noticed, fortunately, that your intense moments of suffering pass over.
 You have better and lesser days.
 Our consciousness appears cyclic in that regard.

-This movement of going through tough days followed by better days gives us opportunity.
+This movement of going through tough days followed by better days gives us an opportunity.
 It gives us a ‘breather’ in order to get some things done or connect with friends or be with nature.

 It also gives us the opportunity to observe our reactions when we are going through triggers, withdrawal periods and suffering.
 I am not talking here about analyzing.
 Analyzing is something you are likely to be doing already, to no avail.
-I am talking about observing your approach – which is the essence of ptsd treatment recovery.
+I am talking about observing your approach – which is the essence of PTSD treatment recovery.

 Instinctive reactions, when we suffer, are ‘wanting to forget it all’ or ‘attempting to get over it’ or ‘trying to understand’ or ‘fix it’.
-This avoidance or problem solving attitude works well on a practical level but fails miserably when we deal with our minds and hearts.
+This avoidance or problem-solving attitude works well on a practical level but fails miserably when we deal with our minds and hearts.

 Something else seems to be needed and this is really how we approach our emotional issues.